-No matter what kind of website you build, it should meet your client’s goals and provide a pleasant experience for all end users.
+No matter what kind of website you build, it should meet your client’s goals and leave visitors more knowledgeable and satisfied.
 Unfortunately, when it comes to user experience, there is one element that’s often neglected, and that’s accessibility.

 If you’re curious as to what web accessibility is and why it matters, we’ll explain it all right here and share tips for building accessible WordPress websites.

 Web accessibility allows people with disabilities to access and use the Web.
 According to W3C:

 “Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web, and that they can contribute to the Web.”

 It relates to all disabilities that can impact how people interact with the Web, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
 It also pertains to people with temporary disabilities such as a broken arm, people with a slow internet connection as well as elderly people impacted by the changes due to aging.

 A key principle of web accessibility is flexibility which means web development and design needs to be flexible enough to adapt to various users needs, preferences, and situations.

 Because of this flexibility, even though web accessibility aims to make the web accessible to people with disabilities, it benefits all of us, including people in developing countries who don’t have high-speed internet, users on mobile devices, and elderly people.

 The Internet has become a large part of our everyday lives.
 We use it to find information, read the news, do our shopping, interact with our friends and family, conduct business, pay bills, and more.